Skip to content

 Program-Specific Academic Considerations

 Use your resources to make sure you understand how the courses you take abroad will come back to CU.
-Your program page's Academics tab is a go-to spot to find info on the following:
+Your program page is a go-to spot to find the following academic info:

 • How the credits you earn abroad will convert back to CU